 Drug dealers, as exemplars of free market capitalism, understand this and realise the value of appropriating the word Patient.
 They position themselves not simply as retailers but have appropriated the word most likely in the public’s mind to show that they have a duty of care to their “patients” with all its implicit meanings, and that they are not in it just for the money.

 Now if a drug dealer can see the value and deep implicit meanings to the word patient, why is it that our policy makers run away from it and encourage the use of a word whose only value is transactional?

-For more information on how we can work with you to incorporate Storytelling into your health practice take a look at our Narrative Medicine Program.
+For more information on how we can work with you to incorporate Storytelling into your health practice, take a look at our Narrative Medicine Programme.